Moving To Italy For Love, The Stories of Three Male Expats

 John Henderson waited 11 years before being reunited with his great love, Rome

 John Henderson, a former sportswriter for The Denver Post, moved to Italy five years ago after he had dreamt about it for many years.
 “I lived in Rome on a year's sabbatical from 2001-03.
 I fell in love with the place and my newspaper in Denver gave me two extensions to 16 months.
 Once you fall in love with Rome it's like having the greatest weekend in the world with the most beautiful woman in the world and you spend your whole life trying to find her again.
 It took me 11 years but I finally found her.
 I had to return to live here full time.”
+He now writes about his adventures in travel and food in his blog Dog-Eared Passport.

-John came by himself but he now has an Italian partner, Marina, and many Italian friends.
+John came to Italy by himself, but he now has an Italian partner, Marina, and many Italian friends.
 We asked him the best ways to socialize in Italy: “I've been to 100 countries and the Italians are the nicest I've ever met.
 It's not just in Rome.
 It's from Sicily to the Alps.
 Romans love to go out and socialize but you don't meet people as you do in the U.S. You don't go to bars here.
 You go out in groups and meet other groups or meet friends of friends in your group.
 Internet dating isn't nearly as popular here as in the U.S. It's frustrating for a lot of expat men as they actually have to meet people face to face here.
 Many Italians join Meetup groups which meet regularly for similar interests.
 I belong to Expats Living in Rome, Internations, Rome Food and Wine Lovers, Language Exchange.
 I could go out every night of the week if I wanted.”

 According to John, expats must leave their value system back home.
 “It's different here.
 Free time is more valued than work.
 Also, be patient.
 Everything doesn't work as smoothly as in the States which, has the most efficient public services in the world.
 Waiting in line for 30 minutes to pay an electric bill is part of the charm of Italy.